Home

 The AIDS Memorial Storytelling Project is creating an installation that will weave together the stories of those memorialized at Barbara Hall Park in various formats, such as audio, visual, and other artistic forms, creating a digital archive and interactive experiences where stories will be shared.

-Through art, storytelling, and community engagement, we aim to deepen understanding, encourage support, and recognize the ongoing impact of HIV/AIDS.
+Through art, storytelling, and community engagement, we aim to deepen understanding, encourage support, and recognize the ongoing impact of HIV and AIDS.

 Sign up for our programs to: